bigbeartechworld/big-bear-casaos/templates/README.md

 ## Big Bear CasaOS App Store

 This repository contains the BigBearCasaOS App Store, which comes pre-installed alongside IceWhale's own app store on their hardware and software platforms, including CasaOS and ZimaOS.
-As an independent company, BigBearTechWorld has established an official partnership with IceWhale to provide this app store as a default option on IceWhale products.
-The app store is fully maintained by BigBearTechWorld and the BigBearCommunity as a separate entity from IceWhale while maintaining a collaborative partnership.
+The app store is independently developed and maintained by BigBearTechWorld and the BigBearCommunity.
+BigBearCasaOS operates as a completely separate and independent project from IceWhale.

+## ⚠️ Important Notice: Funding & Donations Needed

+**IceWhale does not fund this project.** This app store is maintained entirely by BigBearTechWorld and the community through donations and sponsorships.
+As an independent project, we rely on community support to continue providing and maintaining this app store.

+If you find this app store valuable, please consider supporting us through donations on [Ko-fi](https://ko-fi.com/bigbeartechworld).
+Your support helps us:
+- Maintain and update existing applications
+- Add new applications to the store
+- Provide community support
+- Keep the project running and growing

+## 📊 Project Stats

+- **200+ Applications** available for CasaOS and ZimaOS
+- **134+ Video Tutorials** in our [CasaOS playlist](https://www.youtube.com/playlist?list=PL2RAscIdkpt-nrRuDk1g1RvqI-R2cNwqU)
+- **Maintained & Updated** existing applications
+- **Community Driven** by BigBearCommunity members and contributors

 ## App Store Sponsorship Opportunities